 Broker-dealers engaged by the selling stockholders may arrange for other brokers-dealers to participate in sales.
 Broker-dealers may receive commissions or discounts from the selling stockholders (or, if any broker-dealer acts as agent for the Investor of shares, from the Investor) in amounts to be negotiated.
 The selling stockholders do not expect these commissions and discounts to exceed what is customary in the types of transactions involved.
 Any profits on the resale of shares of common stock by a broker-dealer acting as principal might be deemed to be underwriting discounts or commissions under the Securities Act.
-Discounts, concessions, commissions and similar selling expenses, if any, attributable to the sale of shares will be borne by a selling stockholder.
-The selling stockholders may agree to indemnify any agent, dealer or broker-dealer that participates in transactions involving sales of the shares if liabilities are imposed on that person under the Securities Act.
+Discounts, concessions, commissions and similar selling stockholders may agree to indemnify any agent, dealer or broker-dealer that participates in transactions involving sales of the shares if liabilities are imposed on that person under the Securities Act.